Get all the latest data for Mexico City

 Are home prices above the long-term average in Mexico City as of 2026?

-Over the past 12 months, asking prices in Mexico City fell by roughly 1% in nominal terms, which is a sharp contrast to the double-digit annual gains seen in 2023 and early 2024, and it suggests the market has shifted from rapid appreciation to a cooling phase.
+Over the most recent 12 months, Mexico City asking prices dipped about 1% in nominal terms, which is a sharp contrast to the double-digit annual gains seen in 2023 and 2024, and it signals that the market has shifted from rapid appreciation to a cooling plateau.

 What local changes could move prices in Mexico City as of 2026?